Stuycs-K/final-project-10-tungs/WORKLOG.md

 Homework (I did a bunch of stuff, so I'm just going to reiterate what I mentioned in my git commits):

-Merge #3: (This was when I only supported Bipartite coloring algorithm)
-- Merged to main branch since I had written 3 algorithms and one of them was visually compatible.
-- Also removed old code from main program

 Algorithm classes:
 - Rewrote Bipartite coloring algorithm's DFS - I also decided, at this point, to rely entirely on node instance variables to determine node states, e.g. visited or unvisited, and so on